kevinkahn/softconsole/docs/useagenotes.md

 ### Picture
 The Picture screen (type=Picture) is used to allow the console to function as a photo frame if desired.
 It can function in one of 2 modes: directory mode and single mode.

 In its default mode (directory) it will rotate through pictures (which must be jpg files) in a given directory.
 The directory is designated by the parameter picturedir.
 If no picturedir parameter is provided the directory pics in the config directory (normally Console) is used.
 If a picturedir parameter is provided, if it starts with a "/" it is used as an absolute path to the picture directory.
 If it does not start with a "/" then it is interpretted as a path starting with the config directory.
 A parameter picturetime sets the hold time in seconds for each photo on the screen and defaults to 5 seconds.
 Pictures are oriented on the screen based on orientation information in the jpg exif if that exists, so for most digital photos they will display correctly automatically.
 In operation the picture screen remembers where in the photo it is so that if used as one screen in a set of idle screens it will pick up displaying photos where it left off when it was last active.
 The directory is monitored for changes and the stream of photos will dynamically reflect those changes.
 Since there is some pipelining involved, the changed photos may take 2-3 multiples of picturetime to be visible.
 Also of note, the pictures are cached by the console, locally in a process format to improve efficiency.
 If the source of the directory is a network drive this means that the photos will only use network bandwidth when they are first being displayed which, given the size of typcial modern jpgs is a significant efficiency.

 To use the screen in single mode provide a parameter "singlepic" which provides an absolute path to a jpg file (if it starts with "/") or a path relative to the config directory to a jpg file.
 Parameter picturetime is not used in this mode.
 The designated file is monitored for changes every second and will be reloaded if it changes.
-Thus for single mode the screen will reflect changes typically within a few seconds of making the change.
+Thus, for single mode the screen will reflect changes typically within a few seconds of making the change.
 This is helpful if the jpg is actually a screen shot that is being updated or some other such dynamic information.
 Since the file is only reloaded when it changes no caching is done for single mode.
 ### Alert

 Alert: used to display an alarm condition.
 This screen type is tightly connected to Alerts which are described next.
 Creating Alert screens is a two part process.
-First, you define the conditions that trigger the alert, this definition includes the action to take with the triffer is fired, which is defined via Invoke= parameter naming an alert screen.
-(The Invoke may also name an Alert procedure which is a different case.)
+First, you define the conditions that trigger the alert, this definition includes the action to take with the triffer is fired, which is defined via Invoke= parameter naming an alert screen.  ( The 'Invoke' command may also name an Alert procedure which is a different case.)
 An example of defining an Alert screen might look like:
 ```
     # Alert Screen:
     # this is a Screen definition just like any other, though with some specific parameters